mohamad-hasan-sohan-ajini/kws-decoder/README.md

 decoder.search(probs)
 ```

+## Algorithm hyper parameters

+Here is the list of the most important and influential parameters of the decoder:

+`beam_width`: Number of candidate sequences (beams) kept at each decoding step.
+Larger values can improve accuracy at the cost of more computation and time.

+`beta`: Longer keywords naturally receive lower scores because more probabilities (each 0–1) are multiplied together. `beta` compensates for this length penalty: the score of a keyword is `p(keyword) × beta^len(keyword).`

+`min_keyword_score`: Minimum score a keyword must reach to be accepted as detected.
+Any (partial or complete) keyword below this threshold is pruned from the beam.

+`max_gap`: Maximum allowed gap, in timesteps, between successive detections of the same keyword.
+If two detections end within `max_gap`, they are merged into one occurrence whose score is the maximum of the two.

+`min_clip`: Floor value applied to every character probability to prevent underflow and improve numerical stability, increasing algorithm robustness.
+Note that setting this value too high increases the likelihood of false alarms.

+`top_n`: At each timestep only the top_n most-probable characters are expanded, limiting the branching factor of the beam search.
+It must be less than or equal to the number of characters.

 ### (Optional) Run Sample Python Implementation Codes

 The original code was developed in Python.
 To run the original implementation, install the package with: